michael-ab/Regatta/Excalidraw/Serial Connection Diagram Flow.md

 connection ^KdwyGpZY

 When the thread which
-have a req in pro ^pqBBeujJ
+have a "operation" will finish the serial conn will move to closed by itself ^pqBBeujJ

 %%
 # Drawing